nialloriordan/dbt_blogs/README.md

 <a class="btnfire small stroke"><em class="fas fa-chevron-circle-down"></em>&nbsp;&nbsp;Show all details</a>
 </summary>

-Copy the `.example.env` file to `.env` via `cp .example.env .env` and update the variables as appropriate.
+Create a `.env` from the [example.env](../.example.env) via `cp .example.env .env` and update the env variables to match your settings.

-Start the Postgres Data Warehouse:
-From within the [postgres](postgres/) folder run:
-- `docker network create postgres_bridge`: enable dbt and postgres to communicate
+Build the docker images:
-- `make build-reddit-pg`: build the postgres image
+- `make pg-build`: build the postgres image
-- `make run-reddit-pg-local`: run postgres

-Start dbt:
-From within the [dbt](dbt/) folder run:
-- `make build-dbt`: build the dbt image
+- `make dbt-build`: build the dbt image

+Start the Postgres and dbt containers:
-- `make run-dbt-local:`: run dbt
+- `make run-services-local`

+Serve the the dbt documentation at [127.0.0.1:8001](http://127.0.0.1:8001/)
-- `make serve-dbt-docs`: serve dbt documentation at [127.0.0.1:8001](http://127.0.0.1:8001/)
+- `make dbt-serve-docs`: serve dbt documentation at [127.0.0.1:8001](http://127.0.0.1:8001/)

 Run dbt commands:
-- `docker exec -it docker exec -it dbt_blogs /bin/bash`: enter dbt container
+- `make dbt-exec-container`: enter dbt container
 - `dbt run`: run dbt transformations

 </details>